 With its foundation in spoken-language development, the program is relevant for educators of students who are second-language learners and those with diverse linguistic backgrounds.

 The Reading Specialist Licensure program at MGH Institute is 1 of only 17 programs in the country accredited by the International Dyslexia Association for meeting their Knowledge and Practice Standards for Teachers of Reading.

 This comprehensive 20-credit reading program:

 Starts three times a year, beginning September, January and May

 Allows full- or part-time study with course schedules designed to accommodate busy professionals

 Includes both clinical and school-based practica

 Most students complete the program in 18 months, on a part-time basis.
 Flexible sequencing of courses allows you to take courses at a pace and schedule that meet your needs.

 Curricular Goals for the Reading Specialist Program

-The Reading Certificate program places emphasis on how language development relates to reading proficiency and communication disorders.
+The Literacy and Language Certificate program places emphasis on how language development relates to reading proficiency and communication disorders.
 In the context of the latest evidence-based research, you will:

 Become proficient in providing reading instruction for all students